mrlunchbox777/advent-of-code-2025/days/day7/README.md

      - Return the sum of both paths
    - If the next cell is empty (`.`) or another split:
      - Recursively count paths continuing straight down
+   - Cache the result for this position
 3. Return the total count of all paths

+**Performance**: The algorithm uses memoization to cache results for each position, making it very efficient for grids up to 150x150 with typical split patterns.
+Performance is O(rows × cols) in the best case where paths converge.
+For pathological cases with exponential path growth (every split diverges completely), the algorithm will take longer as it must count 2^(split_levels) unique paths.

 ## Testing